nicky-nym/nicky-nym.github.io/pages/cities.md

 ### <a name="freedom"></a>Freedom & independence

-A city design should not inadvertantly restrict people's freedoms, limit people's independence, or obstruct fair access.
+A city design should not inadvertently restrict people's freedoms, limit people's independence, or obstruct fair access.
 The Impossible design offers more:

 * **Freedom & independence**
   - freedom of movement for everyone in the community